Cover of the 2025 Annual Report titled "Legacy & Beyond" with a blue background and black and yellow text.

 Looking ahead, Foellinger Foundation will continue to align our work with our donor intent: to build self-reliance in Allen County residents, encouraging them to move from dependence to independence to interdependence.

-We remain committed to our mission, vision, strategic intent, and grantmaking, and we will continue to strive to understand not only the needs of our nonprofit partners but also the needs of those they serve.
+We remain committed to our mission, vision, strategic intent, and grantmaking, and we will continue to strive to understand not only the needs of our nonprofit partners, but also the needs of those they serve.

 This is where our work evolves—and our legacy grows.
 We are continually inspired and grateful for the leadership of our nonprofit partners and collaborators, and we look forward to all we will accomplish together in the future.
 Because of you—and the legacy you are building—Allen County will become a stronger, more vibrant community.